Putin hopes tycoons reinvest TNK-BP cash in Russia

 The transaction could add to chronic capital outflows from Russia, an issue that Putin highlighted in his annual state-of-the-nation address last week.

-In his speech, Putin called for the "de-offshorization" of Russian business and said officials and their relatives should be banned from opening foreign bank accounts and owning securities abroad.
+In his speech, Putin called for the "de-offshorisation" of Russian business and said officials and their relatives should be banned from opening foreign bank accounts and owning securities abroad.

 (Reporting by Megan Davies; Editing by Douglas Busvine)